everythinginmoderation2/everythinginmoderation2/README.md

 - 👀 I’m interested in health, music, the world outside of my bubble and learning...particularly growing muscle memory and good habits with the MERN stack.
 - 🌱 I’m currently and constantly learning that javascript allows me so many choices for building and understanding a large portion of the www.
 The MERN may be where I start, but may be just that, indeed.
 A start.
 -
-- In 2018, via FreeCodeCamp and Codecademy, I started and finished much of my intro HTML, CSS, Javascript (including jQuery).
+- In 2018, via FreeCodeCamp and Codecademy, I started and finished much of my intro HTML, CSS, Javascript.

 - By end of 2019 I had continued and completed the frontend portion of the FullStackDev Codecademy course.